-- Units can be purchased and repurchased at any of the location listed in the "Directory of Sales Offices" section in this Information Memorandum. - You may obtain a copy of this Information Memorandum, PHS and application forms from the abovementioned location.
-Alternatively, you may also visit our website at www.affinhwangam.com.
+- Units can be purchased and repurchased at any of the location listed in the "Directory of Sales Offices" section in this Information Memorandum or with our authorised distributors. - You may obtain a copy of this Information Memorandum, the PHS and application forms from the abovementioned location.
+Alternatively, you may also visit our website at www.aham.com.my.